Sophia, a 19-year-old student from London UK, uses the Asan cup for the first time

 So here’s a blog about my journey of making the switch to the Asan cup.

-my period before the asan cup
+My period before the Asan cup

 For the first few years of my period I only used pads.
 They were readily available to me and easy to use.
 I was very anxious about using tampons because I didn’t know how to insert them.